MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-appsource-submission-validation-trace.md

 If an app's set up for it, telemetry traces are emitted to and recorded in Application Insights.
 The data provides details about the success or failure of different phases of the validation.
 For more information about setting up telemetry for an app, see [Sending Extension Telemetry to Azure Application Insights](../developer/devenv-application-insights-for-extensions.md).

+> [!Note]
+> In order to start analyzing your validation results, use this troubleshooting guide [Dynamics 365 Business Central Troubleshooting Guide (TSG) - AppSource Submission Results (SaaS)](https://github.com/microsoft/BCTech/tree/master/samples/AppInsights/TroubleShootingGuides/D365BC%20Troubleshooting%20Guides%20(TSG)/content/AppSource-Submission-TSG.ipynb).

 ## Validation process overview

 The validation process starts when you publish the app.
 The validation runs against each extension in the app, for each country (market) specified for the offer in Partner Center, and for each Business Central version that the submissions targets.
 For more information versions, see [Against which releases of Business Central is your submission validated?](../developer/devenv-checklist-submission.md#versions).

-Extensions are validated using the [AppSourceCop code analyzer](../developer/devenv-using-code-analysis-tool.md) and its rules.
+Extensions are validated using the AL compiler and the [AppSourceCop code analyzer](../developer/devenv-using-code-analysis-tool.md).
 Traces are emitted at different phases during the process.
 Each submission is assigned a unique identifier (ID).
 This ID is included in each trace for a submission, allowing you to query all trace related to the submission.
 The general flow for the validation process is illustrated below:

 1. AppSource submission validation request started
 2. Version (X), country-region (X) validation started